Lamborghini delays first EV launch to 2029 as market not ready

 Lamborghini, a unit of Volkswagen, had previously said its first EV was due in 2028.
-Italian rival Ferrari will launch its first EV model in the first quarter of next year.
+Italian rival Ferrari will launch its first EV model in the final quarter of next year.

 "We do not think 2029 is late to have an electric car.
 We do not think that, in our segment, the market will be ready in 2025 or 2026," Winkelmann told reporters at Lamborghini's headquarters in Sant'Agata Bolognese, near the northern Italian city of Bologna.